 The best exercise for puppies

-Furthermore, puppies don’t have the heart or lung capacity to develop endurance so keeping exercise to a shorter session is best.
-Try to provide low impact exercise for your puppy.
+Puppies don’t have the heart or lung capacity to develop endurance so keeping exercise to a shorter session is best.
+Try to provide low-impact exercise for your puppy.
 This may include free play on the nice soft ground or even swimming which is a great low impact and tiring exercise even for adult dogs.
 Always ensure you put a lifejacket on your puppy and support them in the water.

 Provide mental stimulation for your puppy